railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_wf.rst

 .. note::  Secondary Units

    Open ERP supports double units of measure.
-   When you use this, the whole of the stock management system is encoded in two units that don't have a real link between them.
+   When you use this, the whole of the stock management system is encoded in two units that do not have a real link between them.

    This is very useful in the agro-food industry, for example: you sell ham by the piece but invoice